nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Feature Details:**

 1. The user specifies a name for the `Person` to be added.
 The user can optionally specify the `Phone`, `Email`, `Address`, `Birthday`, `Social Media`, and tags such as `Module`, `CCA`, `Major`, and `Remark` fields.
-2. If the person name is not provided, or if invalid command arguments are provided, the user will be prompted to re-enter the command correctly via an error message.
+2. If the person name is not provided, or if invalid command parameters are provided, the user will be prompted to re-enter the command correctly via an error message.
 3. The `Person` is cross-referenced in the `Model` to check if it already exists.
 If it does, then an error is raised as feedback to the user.
 4. If step 3 completes without exceptions, the new `Person` will be successfully added and stored inside the contact list.